elixirschool/elixirschool/lessons/advanced/error-handling.md

 ** (EXIT from #PID<0.101.0>) "oh no"
 ```

 While it is possible to catch an exit with `try/catch` doing so is _extremely_ rare.
-In almost all cases it is advantagous to let the supervisor handle the process exit:
+In almost all cases it is advantageous to let the supervisor handle the process exit:

 ```elixir
 iex> try do